 Credits include: An Idiot Abroad, The Happiness Salesman; True Stories: What’s Killing Darcus Howe?; Bleach, Nip, Tuck: The White Beauty Myth; The World’s Smallest Man and Me; Michael Howard: No More Mr Nasty; Coked Up Britain and Who You Callin' A Nigger?

 Deputy Chair of the Television Committee

-Emma Morgan is the new Head of Popular Factual at Oxford Scientific Films and has previously held keys role both in production and development, at major companies such as Mentorn Media, Twofour Broadcast and most recently as Creative Director at Warner Brothers UK owned Watershed TV – where she developed Stacey Dooley’s latest series for BBC3, No Place To Be A Girl.
+She previously held keys role both in production and development at major companies such as Mentorn Media, Twofour Broadcast and Warner Brothers UK - Watershed TV where she developed the series Stacey Dooley Investigates: World’s Worst Place to be a Woman (BBC3).

 As Director of Development at Mentorn Media, Emma developed The Fried Chicken Shop: Life in a Day and Angry, White & Proud both for Channel 4, Free Speech and Hotel of Mum & Dad both for BBC3, Gregg’s: More Than Meats the Pie for Sky and Young & Married for MTV.

 Her other executive producer credits include the award winning Why Men Wear Frocks with Grayson Perry for C4 and Edwardian Insects on Film for BBC4 plus The Art on Your Wall with Sue Perkins for BBC2.
 Emma also developed C4’s Bafta-nominated Cutting Edge The F---ing Fulfords.

 She has been a member of the BAFTA Television Committee since July 2014 and co-chaired the film and television committee for Bafta Breakthrough Brits in 2015.